-The Kentucky Association of Electric Cooperatives (KAEC) represents Owen Electric and 26 other Kentucky electric cooperatives on a state level.
+Kentucky Electric Cooperatives (KEC) represents Owen Electric and 26 other Kentucky electric cooperatives on a state level.
 By representing 1.5 million rural electric consumers, KAEC can provide legislative representation for electric cooperatives.
 KAEC also aids cooperatives in safety and loss prevention programs, communications and public relations services, assistance with annual membership meetings, youth programs, technical assistance, and legal services.
 KAEC also publishes the Kentucky Living Magazine.

 Touchstone Energy® Cooperatives

 Touchstone Energy Cooperatives represent more than 750 energy cooperatives serving more that 32 million households and businesses, delivering power and energy solutions in 46 states.
 Touchstone Energy Cooperatives are: